Shad0cks/Cookey-Logger/README.md

 # Cookey Logger

-Key / cookie / history / clipboard logger that can be launched by a built-in service or directly run winkey.exe.\
+Keyboard / cookie / history / clipboard logger that can be launched by a built-in service or directly run winkey.exe.\
 FTP uploads every 2 minutes in an organized format.\
 See Feature for more details.
 (42 Project)